Canoo Inc. (NASDAQ: GOEV) Shares Are Heading Higher

-In the last trading session, 3.13 million shares of the Canoo Inc. (NASDAQ:GOEV) were traded.
-Most recently the company’s share price was $4.91, and it changed around -$0.32 or -6.12% from the last close, which brings the market valuation of the company to $1.16B.
-GOEV currently trades at a discount to its 52-week high of $16.68, offering almost -239.71% off that amount.
-The share price’s 52-week low was $4.90, which indicates that the current value has risen by an impressive 0.2% since then.
-We note from Canoo Inc.’s average daily trading volume that its 10-day average is 2.63 million shares, with the 3-month average coming to 3.17 million.
+In today’s recent session, 1.5 million shares of the Canoo Inc. (NASDAQ:GOEV) were traded.
+Most recently the company’s share price was $5.64, and it changed around $0.6 or 11.81% from the last close, which brings the market valuation of the company to $1.28B.
+GOEV at last check was trading at a discount to its 52-week high of $16.68, offering almost -195.74% off that amount.
+The share price’s 52-week low was $4.81, which indicates that the recent value has risen by an impressive 14.72% since then.
+We note from Canoo Inc.’s average daily trading volume that its 10-day average is 2.7 million shares, with the 3-month average coming to 3.12 million.

-Canoo Inc. stock received a consensus recommendation rating of an Overweight, based on a mean score of 2.50.
-If we narrow it down even further, the data shows that 0 out of 4 analysts rate the stock as a Sell; another 0 rate it as Overweight.
-Among the rest, 0 recommended GOEV as a Hold, whereas 3 deemed it a Buy, and 1 rated it as Underweight.
-Canoo Inc. is expected to report earnings per share of -$0.51 for the current quarter.

 Canoo Inc. (NASDAQ:GOEV) trade information

-Instantly GOEV has showed a red trend with a performance of -6.12% at the end of last trading.
+Instantly GOEV has been showing a green trend so far today with a performance of 11.81% on intraday trading today.
 The performance over the last five days has remained in the red territory.
-The rise to weekly highs of 5.84 on Friday, 03/04/22 increased the stock’s daily price by 15.92%.
-The company’s shares are currently down -36.40% year-to-date, but still down -14.61% over the last five days.
-On the other hand, Canoo Inc. (NASDAQ:GOEV) is -17.34% down in the 30-day period.
+The rise to weekly highs of 5.72 on Tuesday, 03/08/22 increased the stock’s daily price by 1.4%.
+The company’s shares are currently down -34.72% year-to-date, but still down -7.86% over the last five days.
+On the other hand, Canoo Inc. (NASDAQ:GOEV) is -13.85% down in the 30-day period.
 We can see from the shorts that 34.27 million shares have been sold at a short interest cover period of 10.6 day(s).

 Canoo Inc. (GOEV) estimates and forecasts